Aleph-Alpha/pharia-kernel-sdk-py/docs/source/02-quick_start.md

 ## 7. Invoking via API

 Once your skill is deployed, you can test it by making an API call to the Pharia Kernel.
 You can reference the OpenAPI documentation at `https://pharia-kernel.yourpharia.domain/api-docs` to construct your request.
+You need to provide the name of the `namespace` that you have previously deployed your Skill to.
+If unsure, check with your operator.
 Here's an example using curl:

 ```sh
 curl 'https://pharia-kernel.yourpharia.domain/v1/skills/{namespace}/{name}/run' \